USDT vs. USDC: The battle for stablecoin supremacy

 USDT vs. USDC: The Battle for Stablecoin Supremacy

-Cryptocurrencies have a reputation for being highly volatile, but not all blockchain tokens vary in value.
-There's a whole class of cryptos, called stablecoins, that prioritize keeping their price as regular as possible.
-Many of these popular stablecoins, such as USDT and USDC, maintain their price by pegging their value to the United States dollar.
-However, even if their prices seem similar at a glance, USD-pegged stablecoins aren't identical.
-If you're interested in learning more about stablecoins, explore this guide to find out the differences between USDT and USDC.
+Cryptocurrencies have a reputation for being highly volatile, but not all blockchain tokens vary wildly in value.
+There's an entire asset class called stablecoins that prioritizes keeping their price as steady as possible.
+Many of these popular stablecoins, such as USDT and USDC, maintain their valuation by pegging themselves to the United States dollar on a 1:1 basis.
+However, even if their market values look identical at a glance, these USD-pegged stablecoins are fundamentally different.
+If you want to understand where to hold your capital, explore this updated guide to find out the core differences between USDT and USDC.

 Key Takeaways:

-• USDT is the largest stablecoin in the cryptocurrency market.
-Also called Tether, it's been operated by the Tether Limited company since 2014.
+USDT (Tether) remains the largest stablecoin globally, operated by Tether Limited since 2014.

 What Is USDT?